International Criminal Law/Extradition

 - Re Rahman (2015) - Instructed on behalf of the leader of the principal opposition political party in Bangladesh to draft submissions to lnterpol for the removal of a “Red Notice” most-wanted list, arising out of allegations of murder and complicity in the assassination attempt (grenade attack) on the current Prime Minister of Bangladesh.
 Application to remove the Red Notice was granted by Interpol in light of submissions made.

-- Republic of Slovakia v Marinko - Analysis of statutory provisions relating to the conditional right to a retrial.
+- Republic of Slovakia v Marinko - Challenge to statutory provisions relating to the conditional right to a retrial.

-- The Netherlands v Scott (2012) - Extradition discharged in relation to large scale supply of drugs on the basis of passage of time.
+- The Netherlands v Scott (2012) - Extradition request discharged in relation to large scale supply of drugs on the basis of passage of time.

 - Brown et al. v Government of the Republic of Rwanda EWHC 770 (Admin) - Led Junior in the High Court on behalf of one of four persons requested for extradition to Rwanda to face charges of genocide.
 Order for extradition successfully overturned on Art 6 grounds.

-- R v Morris (2017 - present) – Instructed as led junior in a 8-month VHCC involving the alleged defrauding of wealthy residents in a nursing home.
+- R v Morris (2017 - present) – Instructed as led junior in a 12-month VHCC involving the alleged defrauding of wealthy residents in a nursing home.

 - R v Morgan (2017) – Instructed on behalf of one of 9 alleged gang members said to have possessed firearms (Uzi machine pistol) with intent to endanger life in arming themselves to violently confront rivals.